percona/pmm/source/qan-intro.rst

 .. note::

-   - Query Analytics supports only MySQL and MongoDB.
+   - Query Analytics supports MySQL, MongoDB and PostgreSQL.
 The minimum requirements for MySQL are:

      * MySQL 5.1 or later (if using the slow query log)
      * MySQL 5.6.9 or later (if using Performance Schema)